tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_2.md

 “Did you eat as well?”
 The question had a slightly mechanical sound to it.
-Like she was gaging the betrayal of her cooking abilities.
+Like she was gaging my betrayal of her cooking abilities.